 A little history behind the brand… ADCOM made a huge splash in the 80s, offering truly high-performance amplifiers and preamplifiers at a price previously impossible.
 (Semiconductor technology was accelerating along with fabrication technology.)
 The value proposition was simple; You get a no-frills, minimalist design using high-quality parts throughout for a reasonable price.

 The abbreviation “GFA” was rumored to stand for “Good effing amp”, ahem, and they are very effing good indeed!
 The GFA-535, 545 and 555 were all variations on a circuit designed for Adcom by the renowned Nelson Pass.
 There is nothing unusual about the circuit itself.
-It’s basically a distillation of some of the best thinking of the time, and has much in common with amplifiers from the likes of Hafler, GAS, and Phase Linear.
+It’s a distillation of many of the best ideas in transistor amps at the time.
+Minimalist in design, and beautifully executed.

 Sales surged along with rave magazine reviews, such as this review of the 200WPC GFA-555 in Stereophile magazine, comparing the sound favorably with much more expensive amplifiers.